dhruv14385/kubernetes-notes/README.md

 More info about replica controller
 kubectl describe rc name_of_replica

+More info about a service
+kubectl describe svc name_of_service

 Create a single container yml file with vi pod1.yml
 kind: Pod